mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'deduplication',
                     'options' => [
                         'handler' => [], // Required: Registered Handler to wrap
                         'deduplicationStore' => '/tmp/somestore', // Optional: The file/path where the deduplication log should be kept
                         'deduplicationLevel' => \Psr\Log\LogLevel::ERROR, // Optional:The minimum logging level for log records to be looked at for deduplication purposes
                         'time' => 60, // Optional: The period (in seconds) during which duplicate entries should be suppressed after a given log is sent through
                         'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],